 Market Approach Value:

-The market value of a 2010 AW139 helicopter varies based on recent sales data and market trends.
-As of this time, a 2010 AW139 in good condition with average flight hours has a market value ranging from approximately $6 million to $8 million USD.
+The market value of a Engine varies based on recent sales data and market trends.
+As of this time, a Engine in good condition with recent overhaul has a market value ranging from approximately $ 0.35 million to $ 0.42 million USD.

 Cost Approach Value:

 The cost approach involves estimating the cost to replace or reproduce the helicopter.
-Considering the current cost of purchasing a new AW139 helicopter and adjusting for depreciation, a rough estimate for the replacement cost of a 2010 model is in the range of $10 million to $11 million USD
+Considering the current cost of purchasing a new Engine and adjusting for depreciation, a rough estimate for the replacement cost of a similar is in the range of $ 0.46 million to $0.50 million USD

 Income Approach Value:

 The income approach relies on estimating the income generated by the helicopter over its remaining useful life.
-This helicopter is currently used for commercial purposes such as chartering or leasing, with projected revenues and expenses taken into account, the present value of its income stream result in a valuation ranging from $5 million to $7 million USD
+This engines are used in helicopter which after maintenance be used for commercial purposes such as chartering or leasing, with projected revenues and expenses taken into account, the present value of its income stream result in a valuation ranging from $5 million to $7 million USD ( including of Airframe & Engines)